 Big trophy No. 1 for Australia

-Birth of Brett Lee, who excelled as an exponent of extreme speed over a decade without achieving the all-conquering success required to earn the tag of a true Test great.
+Birth of Brett Lee, who excelled as an exponent of extreme speed over a decade, without achieving the all-conquering success required to earn the tag of a true Test great.
 Fast and with a flashy smile that added to his star quality, he finished as Australia's fourth-most successful bowler, with 310 wickets in 76 matches.
 He got 42 wickets in his first seven Tests but then suffered a series of injuries, first to his elbow and then several to his ankle.
 In 2009, having missed the Ashes because of a side strain, he decided to retire from Tests in order to prolong his limited-overs career.
-In 2012 he retired from all international cricket.
+Three years later he retired from all international cricket.

 Birth of the second nightwatchman to make a Test hundred.
 Australia's Tony Mann followed Nasim-ul-Ghani of Pakistan with 105 against India in Perth in 1977-78.
 But whereas Nasim was hardly a fish out of water batting at No. 6, Mann was well and truly in at the deep end at No. 3.
 It was a vital innings too, as it laid the foundation for Australia's successful fourth-innings chase of 342 for 8.
 But Mann continued to struggle in his day job (after taking 3 for 12 in his first innings, his leggies yielded only one more wicket at a cost of 304 runs) and played only two more Tests.